 Coping with Loss

-During your loved one’s illness, you may be too busy with caregiving to feel the full weight of your loss.
-After he or she passes away, your grief will come in time, and the depth of your feelings may surprise you.
-It's important that you care for your emotional and spiritual health at this time, no matter how you define it.
+During your loved one’s illness, you may be too busy with care-giving to feel the full weight of your loss.
+After he or she passes away, your grief may come suddenly or happen over time, and the depth of your feelings may surprise you.
+It's important that you get care for your emotional and spiritual health; understanding grief and the feelings attached to it are important steps in healing.

 Lean on us when you need help coping with your loss.
-Resources are right here for you and your family.
-Phone calls of support.
-Short-term, one-on-one counseling.
-Your non-denominational chaplain, who is part of your hospice team.
-You can also join one of our special grief support groups, where you can find strength in being with people walking a similar path.
+Our licensed bereavement counselors are here for those left behind.
+The bereavement team provides one-on-one counseling, grief education, workshops, a children’s loss program and other resources.
+You can also join one of our grief support groups where you can find strength in being in a safe environment with others walking a similar path.

 - Peer Support Groups

 - Young Widows and Widowers is a six-week support group for men and women age 60 and under who’ve lost their spouse or life partner.

 - Senior Widows and Widowers is a six-week support group for men and women over the age of 60 who’ve lost their spouse or life partner.

 - 6-week support groups